 The purpose of this article is to admonish you to consider if you really need the surgery and will the benefits outweigh the risks?
-Every day in clinic I have several patients tell me that if they had just understood how much worse off they could be after surgery, they never would have undergone the procedure.
-Most of the time the surgery went well but their pain is worse.
-Add in a complication and the resulting situation can be intolerable.
+Every day in clinic I had several patients tell me that if they had just understood how much worse off they could be after surgery, they never would have undergone the procedure.
+Most of the time the surgery went well but their pain was worse.
+Add in a complication and the resulting situation was often intolerable.

-What is making the current surgical environment harder for me to deal with is that we are seeing hundreds of patients go to pain free by them systematically implementing treatments that have been proven to be effective without significant risks.
-My book, Back in Control, does provide that framework, but any self-directed informed approach will work.
-The key is you taking charge of your own care, once you understand the nature of chronic pain.
-The worst part of this whole scenario, is that many of the patients who get stuck in this hole of a failed back surgery, had a normal spine for their age.
-Surgery should not have ever been offered to them since you can’t fix what you can’t see.
+What is making the current surgical environment harder for me to deal with is that we witnessed hundreds of patients go to pain free by systematically implementing medically treatments with minimal risks.
+Back in Control, provided a framework that organized the patients thinking and most of it was implemented on their own.
+We now have The DOC Journey, which reflects the successes of many patients.
+The key is you taking charge of your own care once you understand the nature of chronic pain.
+One of he worst parts of this scenario is that many of the patients who got stuck in this hole of a failed back surgery, had a normal spine for their age.
+Surgery should not have ever been offered to them since you can’t fix what isn’t broken.

 A life changing complication

 I remember the moment my surgical life changed many years ago.
 I was in clinic about 11 o’clock in the morning when the ICU nurse called me and told me that my patient I had done surgery on yesterday couldn’t see.
 I had seen him earlier on rounds and he seemed fine.
 I rushed over to the unit and he was completely blind.
 He told me that he thought someone had placed a cloth over his eyes as part of his post-operative care.
 We had done an eight-level fusion on him for what we call, “flatback.”
 He had lost the curvature of his lower back from degeneration of his discs and he was tilted forward.
 He was experiencing a lot of pain.